DjangoGirls/tutorial/en/README.md

 ## Would you like to help us translate the tutorial into other languages?

-Currently, translations are being kept on crowdin.com platform at:
+Currently, translations are being kept on the crowdin.com platform at:

 https://crowdin.com/project/django-girls-tutorial